 Your proposal should include information about your chosen area of research and your proposed research question(s) so that we can understand exactly what you’re hoping to study.
 Each discipline requires slightly different things in a research proposal, so you might find it useful to seek advice from the admissions tutor or your potential supervisor.

-For further guidance, please visit our Guide to postgraduate research applications, which contains detailed advice on what a research proposal is and our top tips for writing a strong one.
+For further guidance, please read our detailed advice on what a research proposal is and our top tips for writing a strong one.